vaskoGut/Learning/README.md

   ![image](https://github.com/vaskoGut/Learning/assets/7413864/a4673b20-a45a-45cc-84be-ced9a5c92691)

    29. ###  code-splitting
-         Splitting code is technique which allows to optimize the performance of React application.
+         1. Splitting code is technique which allows to optimize the performance of React application.
 With help of it you can split your code into smaller chunks and loading the on-deman.
          You can reduce load time.
 React provides built-in tools.
 Like lazy, suspend.

          ```javascript
-           const SalsifyColumnsText = React.lazy(() => import('~/components/SomeComponnent')
+           const SomeComponent = React.lazy(() => import('~/components/SomeComponnent')
           ```
+         2. SUspense let you load fallback, while yoru children components are loading.
   ________________________________________________________________________________________________________________________________